It’s a great time to be a marketing leader.

 Think about some of your favorite thought leaders.
 Mine are Tom Peters, David Aaker, and David Edelman.
 With each of them, I know exactly what they stand for and how they share that message.
 That’s no accident.
 The best marketing leaders know their story and make it a fundamental part of their message.

 It doesn’t matter whether you’re a marketing consultant, upper management at a national restaurant chain, or a local auto mechanic.
-Your story is your point of difference, the thing that sets you apart from all the other professional in your field.
+Your story is your point of difference, the thing that sets you apart from all the other professionals in your field.
 So find your story, master it, and start sharing it with others.
-Be known not only as an important thinker in your field and a generous community member, but as someone who sees the big picture and is looking to make a real, lasting impact in their field.
+Be known not only as an important thinker in your field and a generous community member but as someone who sees the big picture and is looking to make a real, lasting impact in their field.
+Keeping your ideas organized with a whiteboard calendar can help get you there.

 If you master the three simple tips provided in this post you’ll be able to spread your ideas or message with the help of other influential voices across the internet.
 More importantly, you will create a lasting, memorable impression for people and companies searching for your leadership voice.